Graylog2/documentation/pages/plugins.rst

 Sample Plugin
 -------------

 To go along with this documentation, there is a `sample plugin on Github <https://github.com/Graylog2/graylog-plugin-sample/tree/2.2>`_.
-Tis documentation will link to specific parts for your reference.
+This documentation will link to specific parts for your reference.
-It is fully functional, even though it does not implement any real logic.
-Its purpose so to give a reference for helping to implement your own plugins.
+It is fully functional, even though it does not implement any useful functionality.
+Its purpose to provide a reference for helping to implement your own plugins.

 .. _creating_plugin_skeleton: